It’s that time of the week again! NY Sports Day is doing a quick temperature check on the Knicks, along with a full NY Knicks odds update.

 They’re now 24-20-2 against the spread, with a cover rate of 54.6% compared to 55% last week.
 Compare that to Oklahoma City, which has the best cover percentage, now up to 64.4%.
 New York is 22-22-2 against the Over/Under.

-Their odds to win the NBA title are the same as last week, though the news of Robinson’s injury may affect them slightly before trade announcements.
+Their odds to win the NBA title at New York sports betting outlets are the same as last week, though the news of Robinson’s injury may affect them slightly before trade announcements.
 Their odds are 150-to-1 on Caesars Sportsbook NY and 250-to-1 on BetRivers NY.

 Can the Knicks Boost Their Bench?